jmprdi/binja-division-deoptimization/README.md

 Clone or symlink this repository into your plugin folder. (https://docs.binary.ninja/guide/plugins.html#using-plugins)

+In addition, ensure that `z3-solver` is installed in your python environment.

 # Known Failures

 These failures are caused by the incomplete impletation of the MLIL.